 John D. Rockefeller (1839-1937), founder of the Standard Oil Company, became one of the world’s wealthiest men and a major philanthropist.
-Born into modest circumstances in upstate New York, he entered the then-fledgling oil business in 1863 by investing in a Cleveland, Ohio, refinery.
+Born into modest circumstances in upstate New York, he entered the then-fledgling oil business in 1863 by investing in a Cleveland, Ohio refinery.
 In 1870, he established Standard Oil, which by the early 1880s controlled some 90 percent of U.S. refineries and pipelines.
-Critics accused Rockefeller of engaging in unethical practices, such as predatory pricing and colluding with railroads to eliminate his competitors, in order to gain a monopoly in the industry.
+Critics accused Rockefeller of engaging in unethical practices, such as predatory pricing and colluding with railroads to eliminate his competitors in order to gain a monopoly in the industry.
 In 1911, the U.S. Supreme Court found Standard Oil in violation of anti-trust laws and ordered it to dissolve.
 During his life Rockefeller donated more than $500 million to various philanthropic causes.

 John D. Rockefeller: Early Years and Family

 John Davison Rockefeller, the son of a traveling salesman, was born on July 8, 1839, in Richford, New York.
 Industrious even as a boy, the future oil magnate earned money by raising turkeys, selling candy and doing jobs for neighbors.
-In 1853, the Rockefeller family moved to the Cleveland, Ohio, area, where John attended high school then briefly studied bookkeeping at a commercial college.
+In 1853, the Rockefeller family moved to the Cleveland, Ohio, area, where John attended high school before briefly studied bookkeeping at a commercial college.

 In 1855, at age 16, he found work as an office clerk at a Cleveland commission firm that bought, sold and shipped grain, coal and other commodities.
 (He considered September 26, the day he started the position and entered the business world, so significant that as an adult he commemorated this “job day” with an annual celebration.)
 In 1859, Rockefeller and a partner established their own commission firm.
 That same year, America’s first oil well was drilled in Titusville, Pennsylvania.
 In 1863, Rockefeller and several partners entered the booming new oil industry by investing in a Cleveland refinery.